Amlan125/AI-Powered-Meeting-Automation/README.md

-# 🤖 AI-Powered Meeting Automation: Fireflies + Zapier + Gemini + Notion, Email, Slack & Teams
+# 🤖 AI-Powered Meeting Automation:

 This project demonstrates how to build an **end-to-end no-code AI automation** that:
 - Transcribes meetings automatically (Fireflies AI)